matthias-k/optpy/README.md

 optimizers, including `scipy.optimize.minimze` and ipopt can handle only functions that depend on one array-like parameter that should be optimized.
-It gets even more complicated when one wants to include certain variables in a flexible way into the optimimzation or keep them constant. `optimize` provides an easy way to do so:
+It gets even more complicated when one wants to include certain variables in a flexible way into the optimimzation or keep them constant. `optpy` provides an easy way to do so:

 Here we have a function of three variables `x1`, `x2`, `x3`, but we want to optimize only `x1` and `x2`.